andymhaworth/the-photo-365-podcast/src/pages/episodes/index.md

 seo:
   type: stackbit_page_meta
   title: Episodes
+  description: >-
-  description: All episodes of the Photo 365 podcast
+    All episodes of the Photo 365, a podcast about how to be a photographer every day.
   extra:
     - name: 'og:type'
       value: website